California Department of Corrections and Rehabilitation (CDCR)

 WHO WE ARE AND WHAT WE'RE DOING

-The CDCR operates all state adult prisons and juvenile facilities, oversees a variety of community correctional facilities, and supervises all adult and juvenile offenders.
-The CDCR vision is to end the causes and tragic effects of crime, violence, and victimization in our communities through a collaborative effort that provides intervention to at-risk populations and quality services from the time of arrest that will assist our clients in achieving successful reintegration into society.
-The CDCR mission is to improve public safety through law enforcement that provides for the safe and secure incarceration of the State’s most serious and violent felons, and to provide parole supervision and develop and implement rehabilitative strategies to successfully reintegrate these offenders back into their communities.
+The CDCR is the largest State agency in total facility size, number of personnel, and percentage of the State’s general fund among all agencies under the purview of the Executive Branch.
+CDCR operates all State adult prisons and juvenile facilities, oversees a variety of community correctional facilities, and supervises all adult and juvenile offenders, including adults released to parole supervision.
+The CDCR vision is to end the causes and tragic effects of crime, violence, and victimization in our communities.
+The CDCR mission is to improve public safety through law enforcement that provides for the safe and secure incarceration of the State’s most serious and violent felons; and to provide parole supervision and develop and implement rehabilitative strategies to successfully reintegrate offenders back into their communities.

 The following is a list of facilities for this agency or department.

 - CHCF-CALIFORNIA HEALTH CARE FACILITY, STOCKTON

 - CIW-CALIFORNIA INSTITUTION FOR WOMEN

 - FSP-FOLSOM STATE PRISON

 - HGSYCF-HEMAN G. STARK YOUTH CORRECTIONAL FACILITY